bigredfrog/wled2graph/readme.md

 -w, --wleds: A comma-separated list of IP addresses for the WLED endpoints.
 -t, --time-period: (Optional) The time period in seconds for polling the WLEDs.
 Default is 5 seconds.
 -r, --rollover: (Optional) The number of data points to keep in the graph before rolling over.
 Default is 20000.
+-m, --remote: allow remote access to server on port 5006, default is False

 ### Example
 To start monitoring two WLED endpoints with a polling interval of 10 seconds: